 A project is a parent rollup for multi-visit jobs.
 Use them when one customer has several appointments, multiple invoices, change orders, and receipts on the same job.
-The project page shows total invoiced, materials, labor, profit, plus links to every child entity in one place.
+The project page shows total invoiced, materials, labor, profit, every child entity in one place - and a Documents & permits area for permits, plans, photos, or anything else worth keeping with the job.

 When to use projects (and when NOT to)